LoukiaSpin/Empirical-Evidence-on-Robustness-in-Meta-analyses/README.md

 ***
-# How robust are findings of pairwise and network meta-analysis when missing participant outcome data occur?: an empirical study
+# How robust are findings of pairwise and network meta-analysis in the presence of missing participant outcome data?

 ## Description of the repository